 Administrative Offset allows for the interception of certain federal payments in order to collect past-due child support.
 Based on the Debt Collection Improvement Act (DCIA) of 1996, the federal Office of Child Support Enforcement (OCSE), through the Bureau of the Fiscal Service (BFS) of the Department of the Treasury, manages the process in conjunction with the Federal Tax Refund Offset Program.

-See the Executive Order 13019 "Supporting Families: Collecting Delinquent Child Support Obligations" Visit disclaimer page , September 28, 1996.
+See the Executive Order 13019 "Supporting Families: Collecting Delinquent Child Support Obligations" (TXT) Visit disclaimer page , September 28, 1996.

 Unlike Federal Tax Refund Offset, a program that state child support agencies must participate in, the Administrative Offset Program is an optional enforcement remedy.